mongodb/docs-realm/source/includes/api-details/swift/install/install-requirements-description.rst

 Before getting started, ensure your development environment meets the following prerequisites:

-- Your project uses an Xcode version and minimum OS version listed in the :ref:`swift-os-support` section of this page.
+- Your project uses an Xcode version and minimum OS version that the library supports.
+Refer to **Supported Target Environments** on this page for more details.
 - Reflection is enabled in your project.
 The Swift SDK uses reflection to determine your model's properties.
 Your project must not set ``SWIFT_REFLECTION_METADATA_LEVEL = none``, or the SDK cannot see properties